LuYF-Lemon-love/LuYF-Lemon-love.github.io/source/_posts/C-C-杂项-ubuntu.md

 **`Return Value`**

-`A pointer` to `the c-string representation` of the string object's value..
+`A pointer` to `the c-string representation` of the string object's value.

 **`Example`**